carvel-dev/carvel/site/content/ytt/docs/latest/how-to-write-schema.md

 **Special Case: Arrays**

 There is one exception: arrays.
-As described in [Data Values Schema Reference: Defaults for Arrays](lang-ref-ytt-schema.md#defaults-for-arrays), the default value for arrays is always an empty list (i.e. `[]`).
+As described in [Data Values Schema Reference: Defaults for Arrays](lang-ref-ytt-schema.md#defaults-for-arrays), the default value for arrays, by default, is an empty list (i.e. `[]`).
 That said, when an item is added to the array, _that item's_ value is defaulted as defined in the schema.

 In the example, [above](#implying-types), the definition of `databases` is an array.
 Each item in _that_ array is a map with six keys including `adapter`, `port`, etc.